-Having partnership firm is beneficial in business.
-Do you have one?
-Then you must aware of calculation of income tax on partnership firm.
+Do you have partnership firm?
+Then you must be aware of calculation of income tax on partnership firm.
 Some provisions should be kept in mind while calculating of tax liability.
 Let’s see.

 How to calculate income tax on partnership firm income?

 Business income can be calculated in usual way as per books of accounts.

 Deduct all the allowable expenses for business: Expenses which are allowed for deduction under sections of head “profit and loss from business or profession”.